whitgroves/pokegold-remix/MOVES.md

     - Mega Drain: *10* -> *20*
     - Leech Life: *15* -> *30*
     - Giga Drain: *5* -> *10*

-## TM Moves
-- The following TMs have been reassigned:
-    - TM05: *Roar* -> *Sonicboom*
-    - TM07: *Zap Cannon* -> *Thunderbolt*
-    - TM09: *Psych Up* -> *Metal Claw*
-    - TM16: *Icy Wind* -> *Ice Beam*
-    - TM20: *Endure* -> *Tri Attack*
-    - TM31: *Mud Slap* -> *Razor Wind*
-    - TM32: *Double Team* -> *Flamethrower*
-- The following TMs are now available in the Goldenrod Dept. Store:
-    - TM09 Metal Claw
-    - TM39 Swift *- Available after receiving TM02 Headbutt in Ilex Forest*
-    - TM28 Dig *- Available after receiving TM08 Rock Smash on Route 36*
-- The following TMs are now available in the Celadon Dept. Store:
-    - TBD

-## Weather Interactions
-- Rain now causes these additional effects:
-    - *Ice*-, *Grass*-, and *Electric*-type moves are more effective
-    - *Ground*- and *Flying*-type moves are less effective
-    - Moves that fail to inflict the *Freeze* status get a 10% reroll to inflict status
-    - The *Burn* status can be inflicted, but has a 90% chance to fail on hit
-- Sun now causes these additional effects:
-    - *Grass*- and *Flying*- type moves are more effective
-    - *Ice*- and *Ghost*- moves are less effective
-    - Moves that fail to inflict the *Burn* status get a 10% reroll to inflict status
-    - The *Freeze* status can be inflicted, but has a 90% chance to fail on hit
-    - *Sky Attack* skips its charging turn, similar to *Solarbeam*
-    - Changed battle text to make certain move interactions (e.g., *Moonlight*) less confusing
-- Sandstorm now causes these additional effects:
-    - *Rock*-, *Ground*, and *Dark*-type moves are more effective
-    - *Grass*-, *Flying*-, and *Electric*-type moves are less effective
-    - *Dragon*-type Pokemon are immune to Sandstorm
-    - *Solarbeam* behaves as if under Rain
-    - *Thunder* behaves as if under Sun

 ## Miscellaneous
 - *Fire*-type moves can no longer defrost through *Safeguard*